feathersjs/docs/guides/basics/frontend.md

   document.getElementById('app').innerHTML = chatHTML;

   // Find the latest 25 messages.
-They will come with the newest first
-  // which is why we have to reverse before adding them const messages = await client.service('messages').find({
+They will come with the newest first const messages = await client.service('messages').find({
     query: {
       $sort: { createdAt: -1 },